*:・゚✧*welcome to my magazine archive*・✧*

 Serpentine Gallery: The Call

 the first thing i did when i arrived in the UK from norway, was subscribe to dazed club. from that, i got lucky and scored an invite to a launch event for AnOther magazine, all about art, ai, tech, and music. while i there, i suddenly realized i was standing right next to THE.
-Jefferson Hack — the founder of Dazed! he was just casually there... on a random monday??
+Jefferson Hack — the founder of Dazed! (again VERY surreal situation for a dazed magazine fangirl lol) he was just casually there... on a random monday??????

 Experimental (in favourite order)